 For the next three years he synthesized these three components into what for him, was a new way of looking and seeing mixed with a fresh body of work.
 These exercises and assignments formed the basis for the Miksang Contemplative approach, which shows us how to synchronize our eye and mind, so that perception is free from pre-conceived ideas, therefore direct and unfabricated.
-From 1982 until his death in 1990, Michael worked closely with the Vajra Regent Ösel Tendzin, the Dharma heir of Trungpa Rinpoche, developing the Miksang teachings.
-In 1982 Michael was given the Buddhist Refuge Name, Chökyi Miksang (Good Eye of Dharma) by Ösel Tendzin.
+In 1982 Michael was given the Buddhist Refuge Name, Chökyi Miksang (Good Eye of Dharma)

 In early 1983 Michael developed a series of assignments and visual exercises, which became the first Level One and Level Two Miksang Courses.
 In 1984, he developed a course based on the Five Buddha Families, also know as the ‘five styles of creative expression’.
 Michael taught courses, did Miksang presentations and had gallery shows at various locations in Ontario until 1989.

 In 1989, Michael moved to Halifax Nova Scotia, and continued developing and teaching Miksang Courses worldwide.
 For ten years he was the Audio Visual Producer for the Department of Canadian Heritage and Parks Canada, producing and directing twenty documentary films and multi-image slide-shows for National Parks and Historic Sites in the four Maritime Provinces of Canada.